/etc/config/uhttpd configuration is provided by the uhttpd web server package.

 | ||integer||no|| ||Maximum number of concurrent requests.
 If this number is exceeded, further requests are queued until the number of running requests drops below the limit again.|

 | ||integer||no|| ||Maximum number of concurrent connections.
 If this number is exceeded, further TCP connection attempts are queued until the number of active connections drops below the limit again.|

-listen_https is defined in the server configuration, the certificate and private key is missing.
-In this case (as of 10.03.1) you'll need to install the
+There is an alternative: In this case (as of 10.03.1) you'll need to install the

 luci-ssl meta-package which in turn will pull also the

 px5g script.
-With this utility the init script will generate the appropriate certifcate and key files when the server is started for the first time, either by reboot or by manual restart.
+With this utility the init script will generate the appropriate certificate and key files when the server is started for the first time, either by reboot or by manual restart.

 /etc/config/uhttpd file contains in the end a section detailing the certificate and key files creation parameters:

 | ||integer||no|| ||Validity time of the generated certificates in days|

 | ||integer||no|| ||Size of the generated RSA key in bits|